 Virtually all dental schools belong to a centralized application service, the American Association of Dental Schools Application Service (AADSAS), which allows you to apply to them through one initial application.
 Applications usually become available in mid-May of each application cycle and can be accessed and submitted electronically through the official AADSAS website.

-You can obtain applications for non-AADSAS schools by writing to them directly.
 Applications are submitted approximately one year before enrolling in dental school, and you should make an appointment with the pre-health advisor to go over your timeline and the application process.

 "Secondaries" are requests by AADSAS schools for additional information and school application fees.
 Some schools require that you send supplemental materials near the same time you submit your AADSAS application; other schools do not want you to send supplemental materials until you are invited to do so (selective secondaries).